-The Compensation Committee retained Mercer, Inc., ("Mercer"), a national compensation consulting firm providing executive compensation advisory services, to provide competitive market data and analysis regarding material elements of compensation, including base salary, cash incentives and equity incentives.
-Mercer served at the discretion of the Compensation Committee, and received \$290,001 for these services.
-This expense was higher than typical due to one-time expenditures related to the company's transformation and CEO transition.
-Mercer did not provide any other services to the Company in 2021.
+The Compensation Committee retained Mercer US LLC, ("Mercer"), a compensation consulting firm providing executive compensation advisory services, to provide competitive market data and analysis regarding material elements of compensation, including base salary, cash incentives and equity incentives.
+Mercer served at the discretion of the Compensation Committee, and received \$212,794 for these services.
+Mercer did not provide any other services to the Company in 2022.